flora8heart/flora8heart/README.md

 - 👋 Hi, I’m Michelle! 💕
 - 📫 How to reach me: [LinkedIn](https://linkedin.com/in/michelleknlim)
 - ⚡ Fun fact: I like playing tennis 🎾 and I am passionate about music!
 I play the piano 🎹 and I love to sing 🎵🥰
+- 💼 I recently worked on [Hue Harmony](https://github.com/chingu-voyages/v49-tier1-team-03) at Chingu.
+This project utilised the Groq AI API with Llama 3 as its AI model.
+I played a key role in designing the prompt and contributed to implementing the connection to the Groq AI API.
-- 🔭 I recently working on [Hue Harmony](https://github.com/chingu-voyages/v49-tier1-team-03) at Chingu.
+- 🔭 I'm currently working on a small-scale game build using Lua with the Love2D framework.